 All pharmacy staff are encouraged to take part in further education.
 Pharmacists and technicians are also expected to keep CPD records.

-Pharmacists attend lunch time training sessions including the Learning @ Lunch programme from the CPPE
+Pharmacist, Technicians and Trainees attend lunch time training sessions including the Learning @ Lunch programme from the CPPE.

 Rotational pharmacists undertake the Diploma in General Pharmacy Practice [University of London] a 3-year course or other accredited centre.

-Student technicians undertake NVQ level 3 and a B.Tec. in Pharmaceutical science.
+Pre-registration trainee pharmacy technicians undertake NVQ level 3 and a B.Tec. in Pharmacy services.

-Pharmacy assistants work towards NVQ level 2 in line with the Royal Pharmaceutical Society’s guidelines for Pharmacy support staff
+Pharmacy assistants work towards NVQ level 2 in line with the GPhC guidelines for Pharmacy support staff.

 Pharmacists also participate in the provision of training and for junior doctors, the Trust staff induction programme, the nurse education programme and contribute to training for other healthcare staff.